eamoe/chatbot/README.md

 ```

 A state can be thought of as a set of data that represents the user interface (UI) at any given moment.

+# How to restore test data

+1. Upload data with mongo express.
+2. Change DB_URL in utils/data_cleaner.py to DB_URL = "mongodb://10.211.55.11:27017/" and run it in PyCharm.